 Spyware might be the most aptly-named kind of software in computing.
 It’s any program that sneaks onto your computer covertly and snoops on your private information without you knowing.
 Just like a real-life spy.

 Typical spyware doesn’t carry out James Bond-style espionage, though.
 It’s there to steal your information for the author’s ill-gotten gain.

 You don’t want spyware in your life.
-So in this post we look at what spyware is, what can happen when your computer is infected and how to remove it.
+So it’s worthwhile to learn what spyware is, what can happen when your computer is infected, and how to remove it.

 Spyware comes in many varieties

 Since the term “spyware” covers any program that covertly steals your information, its effects are diverse and numerous.
 Common examples include:

 Theft of personal information – Spyware has been known to track and transmit everything from credit card details and login credentials to chat sessions.
 The information might then be used in identity theft and fraud.